anarchivist/nyac-2014-presentation/presentation.md

 ![<http://dp.la/apps>](images/app-library.png)

 <div role="note" class="note">
-We encourage to build applications and interfaces using our API.
+We encourage anyone to build applications and interfaces using our API.
 We also provide a public app library, which allows submissions.
 Submitting your app to the app library can help with promotion, and helps us demonstrate that people are actively using the API.
 In addition to the apps listed here, apps submitted to the library include OpenPics, an iOS application for access to cultural heritage images, several map-based visualizations, and Serendip-o-matic, a tool that analyzes your research materials for keywords and finds related items in DPLA and other sources.